WojciechMatuszewski/programming-notes/aws-stuff.md

 * there is an **instance (ec2) role** that gives permissions to ECS agent to talk to ECS.
 This should be the first place where you look when ECS agents are not functioning correctly.

 - you can also **attach IAM role to a specific task definition - task role**.
 This basically is a role attached to a specific container.
+Whenever you are dealing with **ECS - prefer task role rather than EC2 role**.

 * you can also **attach task execution role**.
 This is the role **used by ECS itself to pull images, publish logs, basically do stuff in your behalf**.